RemyCiterin/herdtools7/pac_tests/notes/pretty-printing.md

 so the search is split at each disjunction, even if the solver state returned by one branch is a subset of the solver state returned by another branch.
-At the end I do some manipulations to remove all the duplications.
+At the end I do some manipulations to remove all the duplications (when two solver states are equals).

 To see the difference here is a modified version of the first example: